thedigitalkern/jamdocs/docs/theme-configuration.md

 **Select a Purpose Code**

 * Make sure that you select the purpose code that appropriately describes your business transactions.
 Enter a relevant Purpose Code that accurately describes the type of business you do.
 This is required under Indian regulations.
+[Merchant Category Codes or MCC as defined by CitiBank](https://www.citibank.com/tts/solutions/commercial-cards/assets/docs/govt/Merchant-Category-Codes.pdf "Merchant Category Codes by CitiBank.com - used to identify the type of business in which a merchant is engaged.")

 ## Understand Fees and Risks

 Involved with each setup you choose to integrate your eCommerce CMS Platform with not limited to Internet Payment Gateway -

 * **Jurisdiction (Laws governed by State/Country)** your choice of Internet Payment Gateway via a financial institution or payment aggregator.
-Usually found in Terms of Service / Terms of Use.
+Usually found in Terms of Service / Terms of Use / Breach Insurance / Cryptojacking.
 Whether arbitration is required according to their outline policies.
 It is best to choose a payment gateway in your country and state in case of legal disputes.
-*
+* **Draft detailed policies** for each service you provide or goods manufactured and sold online via your digital platform.
+  * Choose a payment gateway that accepts your terms of service, return and refund policies, types of products or service you are allowed to merchandise using their payment gateway offerings.
+Clear and concise goods and service offerings.
+* **Currency Conversion Rates** offered by each financial institution in case of transacting in international currencies.
+* Wallet to Bank Account Withdrawal Fees + Conversion Fees + GST levied upon.
+* Deposit to Wallet Fees (if any) via Credit Cards ([Deposit to PayTM via Credit Cards](https://www.paytmbank.com/ratesCharges "PayTM - Fees and Charges") on a KYC Account involves a fee of 2%) - PayTM also offers Merchant Payment Gateway and Quick settlement times.
+Wallet to Wallet Transfer.
+However, **Mobikwik does not charge any fees for adding funds via Credit Card to Wallet** and they too have an **Internet Payment Gateway Solution**.
+But again these are various Payment Aggregators.
+Some offer different pricing and various add-on services for which they charge a certain percentage of commission on each transaction.
+* Purchase of Goods and Services from Partner/Vendors using Credit or Debit Cards Fee Markup of 1% - 3%
+* Customs Duty levied upon + GST  by CBEC + Transport Fees (Air/Sea/Road Cargo) + Insurance + Customs Clearance Fees authorized CHA or Clearing House Agent (mostly handled by your logistics partner such as FedEx.)
+For [more information on CBEC](http://cbic.gov.in/htdocs-cbec/customs "Central Board of Indirect Taxes and Customs India")
+* Visa Master charges a set percentage of fees to use their services by banking institutions and payment aggregators.
+* Ask for Merchant AVM Codes prior to refunding the amount on chargeback claims by the customer.